-Refer to the NCDOT Asphalt QMS Manual for asphalt mix types, pavement layer depth guidelines and application rates to be used on all new and rehabilitated projects.
+Refer to the most current NCDOT Asphalt QMS Manual NCDOT Asphalt QMS Manual for asphalt mix types, pavement layer depth guidelines and application rates to be used on all new and rehabilitated projects.

 2.7.6 Existing Pavement

 Include resurfacing recommendations in the pavement design.
 On widening projects, it may be necessary to establish a new grade line.